 Alexandria Levin

-As an artist, painting in oil is a form of story-telling, with personal, social, and ecological issues prevalent in my work.
-I use instinct, memory, intent, and metaphor to express something deeper going on below the surface of the picture plane, balancing narrative with real and abstract impressions of what has been seen and/or experienced.
+As an artist, she uses oil painting as a form of storytelling, with personal, social, and ecological issues prevalent in her work.
+She uses instinct, memory, and metaphor to express something deeper below the surface, balancing narrative with real and abstract impressions of what she has seen or experienced.

 Read More